FormidableLabs/victory-docs/docs/victory-zoom-container/docs.md

 # VictoryZoomContainer

 `VictoryZoomContainer` provides pan and zoom behavior for any Victory component that works with an x, y axis.
-To add panning and zooming behavior, add `VictoryZoomContainer` as the `containerComponent` of your chart.
+Zoom events are controlled by scrolling, and panning events are controlled by dragging.

 `VictoryZoomContainer` may be used with any Victory component that works with an x-y coordinate system, and should be added as the `containerComponent` of the top-level component.